The Dangerous Comfort of False Precision: Why Your Dashboard Decimal Points Are Lying

 That is why false precision survives.

 It reduces friction in the moment.
 Then creates bigger friction later, when spend gets defended on bad attribution, headcount gets planned from mismatched pipeline logic, or a team gets blamed for “missing the number” that was never trustworthy enough to manage against in the first place.
+If you have ever watched a board presentation unravel because a metric could not survive one follow-up question, How to Present Marketing Data to Your Board walks through how to handle uncertainty honestly without undermining credibility.

 The Real Problem Is Not Accuracy Alone